mclumd/MIDCA/README.md

+# THIS SITE IS OBSOLETE.
+SEE INSTEAD https://github.com/colab2/MIDCA

-# MIDCA: The Metacognitive Integrated Dual-Cycle Architecture.
+#MIDCA: The Metacognitive Integrated Dual-Cycle Architecture.

 1. MIDCA is written for python 2.7; currently it will not run with other python versions.